eslint/rfcs/designs/2019-config-simplification/README.md

 Here, it is the `defs.ruleNamespaces` that assigns the name `react` to the rules from `eslint-plugin-react`.
 The reference to `react/` in a rule will always look up that value in the `defs.ruleNamespaces` key.

-**Note:** If a config is merged with another config that already has the same `defs.ruleNamespaces` namespace defined, then an error is thrown.
-In this case, if a config already has a `react` namespace, then attempting to combine with another config that has a `react` namespace will throw an error.
+**Note:** If a config is merged with another config that already has the same `defs.ruleNamespaces` namespace defined and the namespace doesn't refer to the same rules object, then an error is thrown.
+In this case, if a config already has a `react` namespace, then attempting to combine with another config that has a `react` namespace that contains different rules will throw an error.
 This is to ensure the meaning of `namespace/rule` remains consistent.

 #### Plugins Specifying Their Own Namespaces